stfc/PSyclone/doc/user_guide/built_ins.rst

     END SUBROUTINE jacobi_solver_algorithm

 A vanilla (with no distributed and shared-memory optimisations) version of the generated PSy layer is given below.
-As expected the kernel code is called from the PSy layer.
+As expected, the kernel code is called from the PSy layer.
 However, in the case of the Built-ins, the code for these has been written directly into the PSy layer: